Pyrexiaa/UZH_SoCo2023/Assignment 3/README.md

 ## Test Coverage

+The test coverage for this project is measured using `pytest-cov`.
+To reproduce the coverage report, follow these steps:

 1. **Measure Test Coverage:**
    - Use pytest and coverage to measure test coverage.
+     - Install pytest-cov:
+       ```
+       pip install pytest-cov
+       ```
+     - Run pytest with coverage:
+       ```
+       pytest --cov=<your_package_name_or_directory>
+       ```
+       Replace <your_package_name_or_directory> with the name of your package or the directory containing your code.
    - The test coverage percentage will be displayed in the terminal.

 # Exercise 2: Disassembler